Paleo artichoke hummus is the perfect dipping snack food!

 Paleo Artichoke Pesto Hummus

-- In the food processor, process the drained canned artichokes, about 1 minute.
-Add the basil and lemon juice and process until smooth.
+- Add the basil and lemon juice and process until smooth.
 You may need to scrape down the bowl once.

-- Add the garlic powder, olive oil, hemp hearts and 2 tbs. water.
+- Add the garlic powder, olive oil, hemp hearts and salt.
 Process until smooth.

-- Add another tbs. or two of water as needed.
+- Add one to two tablespoons of water if needed.

 - Store in airtight container up to 1 week in the fridge